Andrew-M-C/go.jsonvalue/docs/en/06_import_export.md

 Outputs: `{"child":{"text":"Hello, jsonvalue!"}}`

-Or we can set an normal JSON value:
+Or we can set a normal JSON value:

 ```go
 v := jsonvalue.NewObject()